«Footfalls echo in the memory

 ~~

-The only thing that exists and matters is the present.
-And that’s vague.
+The only thing that exists and matters is present; and even that is vague.

 What is present?
 What is life?

-It’s the thrill you get when you live, when you remember that you live, when you remember you are mortal, when you stop running to smell the flowers or look at the other planets, especially this pretty one who appears first in the firmament.
+It’s the thrill you get when you live, when you remember that you do live, when you remember that you are mortal, when you stop running to smell the flowers or gaze at the other planets, especially this beauty that appears first in the firmament.

 That’s all.